WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 - In this example, we have inserted a <mark>Console.WriteLine()</mark> with the increment variable.

 <div class="fragment">
-Question time: If we execute this code, what? will the Console.WriteLine(i) return?
+Question time: If we execute this code, what will the Console.WriteLine(i) return?
 </div>

-## Lets experiment
+## Let's experiment

 - Volunteer time